 The Framework emphasizes knowing science by doing science.
-It requires teachers to have richness and depth of content understanding, by knowing both "what" and "how" scientists know.
-Teachers teach science by engaging students in scientific practices; they model "scientific curiosity" and encourage students to learn science by investigating scientific phenomena.
+It requires teachers to have richness and depth of content understanding, by knowing both "what" and "how" scientists know, and teachers teach science by engaging students in scientific practices.

 Standard IV: Teachers facilitate learning for students.